conraid/OlderSlackBuild/README.md

 Repository contain contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.

-For make package from slackbuild do
+If .info file is present, to make a package from slackbuild do

 # cd <program>